scloud19/SECipedia/Ethical Hacking/Web_App_Security/browser_extensions/web_app_sec_browser_ext_basics.md

 Problems Intercepting Traffic from Browser Exts Symptoms
+    Browser Ext is communicating in a non HTTP-protocol This can't be handled using an intercepting proxy

+      Solution
+        Modify the network traffic by using a network sniffer or function-hooking tool
+          Ex: Echo Mirage
+            Can inject into a process and intercept calls to socket APIs This allows you to view/modify data before it's sent over the network.
     Requests made by browser exts are not being intercepted by the proxy (or are failing) This is usually due to issues with the exts handling of HTTP proxies and/or SSL.